Module ngx_http_log_module

 access_log logs/access.log combined;

-Sets the path, format, and buffer size for the buffered log writes.
-Several logs can be specified on the same level.
+Sets the path, format, and configuration for a buffered log write.
+Several logs can be specified on the same configuration level.
+Logging to syslog can be configured by specifying the “syslog:” prefix in the first parameter.
 The special value off cancels all access_log directives on the current level.
-If format is not specified then the predefined format “combined” is used.
+If the format is not specified then the predefined “combined” format is used.

-The buffer size must not exceed the size of the atomic write to a disk file.
-For FreeBSD 3.0-6.0 this size is unlimited.
+The buffer size must not exceed the size of an atomic write to a disk file.
+For FreeBSD this size is unlimited.

 The file path can contain variables (0.7.6+), but such logs have some constraints: